Marcholio/polttoaine-saa-frontend/README.md

 ## Known limitations

-- Heatmap is not an ideal visualisation for prefering lower prices.
+- Heatmap is not an ideal visualisation for preferring lower prices.